EarthToAbigail/SonicPi-Workshops/Introduction/README.md

 ## First Beeps

-You can play a melody by just saying to SonicPi to `play` something.
-A `play` instruction is usually followed by a `sleep` because the program needs to know how long it should wait before playing the next sound.
+You can play a melody by saying to SonicPi to `play` something.
+A `play` instruction is usually followed by a `sleep` instruction because the program needs to know how long it should wait before playing the next sound.

 Open a SonicPi buffer and type in this code: